By Laura Thomas on | No Comments

 Without a portfolio, no one will know what you can do.
 So before you try to turn your photography hobby into a business it’s important to build your portfolio and start working on images that reflect the style of shoots you want to do on a regular basis.

 Your portfolio will be one of your main selling points, so make sure to use your BEST IMAGES in the style you specialize in.

-Engage some subjects to help you set up some shots if you don’t have them in your existing portfolio and ensure you have all the equipment available to create a suite of photos that truly show your talent.
+Engage some subjects to help you set up some shots if you don’t already have them in your existing portfolio and make sure you have all the equipment you need to create a portfolio of images that truly showcase your talent.

 Take the time to work out the costs for your services and ensure you are on par with other photographers in your niche and local area.

 If you haven’t already done so, you will need a business name and also some marketing and branding materials.
 This can be as simple as a logo, a business card, and a digital flyer to kick start your business.